Typical, finite baths as a means of exact simulation of open quantum systems: The Model

+It is important to note that for larger values of $\beta$ (lower temperatures), the density of the bath energy states will be more skewed.
+This means that for a given size of the bath, and a given energy range for the bath, the lower energy levels will become more sparse with decreasing temperature.
+For lower temperatures we will therefore have to use larger baths, and so the numerical resources will increase as the temperature decreases.
+We discuss this further in the next section.

+3) The initial state of the bath: for the reasons explained in 2), we choose the initial state of the bath to contain the $350$ contiguous energy eigenstates that span the interval $\hbar\mu[12.4,14.1] $.
+Since our purpose in having the initial state contain many bath eigenstates is to reduce fluctuations via the resulting averaging, we choose the initial state to be a random superposition of these eigenstates.
+In particular, we choose all the coefficients in the superposition to have equal amplitudes and independently chosen random phases.

-4) The bath interaction operator, $Y^{\mbox{ bath}}$ requires some complexity --- that is, its elements should, at least locally, vary in a more-or-less random fashion.
-For example, interaction operators resulting from two-body interactions in a many-body system are typically complex in this manner.
-This is simplest to achieve by making the off-diagonal elements Gaussian random numbers, with unit variance.
-We set the diagonal elements of $Y^{\mbox{ bath}}$ to zero, so as to minimize their effect on the bath spectrum.
+4) The bath interaction operator: This operator, which we denote by $Y_{\mbox{ bath}}$, requires some complexity --- that is, its elements should, at least locally, vary in a more-or-less random fashion.
+So long as the elements of the interaction operator, $g X_{\mbox{ sys}} \otimes Y_{\mbox{ bath}}$, are large enough to mix together a significant number of adjacent universe basis states, this randomness ensures that the eigenstates of the universe are typical states within narrow energy bands.
+This typicality ensures in turn that the bath will thermalize the system (see Section~\ref{eigtherm} below).
+The random nature of the interaction operator is simple to achieve by choosing the off-diagonal elements of $Y_{\mbox{ bath}}$ to be Gaussian random numbers with unit variance.
+We set the diagonal elements of $Y_{\mbox{ bath}}$ to zero, so as to minimize their effect on the bath spectrum.
+(When the diagonal elements are zero, $Y_{\mbox{ bath}}$ modifies the bath spectrum only to second order in perturbation theory, rather than first order).
 We also choose the interaction, along with all other contributions to the universe Hamiltonian, to be real.
 This reduces the numerical overhead in diagonalizing the Hamiltonian.